z33kz33k/mtg/README.md

     * Both old and new TCGPlayer sites are supported
     * Both international and native Hareruya sites are supported
     * Sites that need it are scraped using [Selenium](https://github.com/SeleniumHQ/Selenium)
+    * LigaMagic is the only sore spot that demands from me investing in scraping APIs to bypass their CloudFlare protection and be fully supported (anyway, the logic to scrape them is already in place)
     * All those mentioned above work even if they are behind shortener links and need unshortening first
     * Text decklists in links to pastebin-like services (like [Amazonian](https://www.youtube.com/@Amazonian) does) work too
     * If nothing is found in the video's description, then the author's comments are parsed